 How Do You Draw Accurate Trendlines?

-Uptrend lines connect rising swing lows and act as dynamic support
+Uptrend lines connect rising swing lows and act as dynamic support.

-Downtrend lines connect falling swing highs and act as dynamic resistance
+Downtrend lines connect falling swing highs and act as dynamic resistance.

 Trendline Type | Connection Points | Trading Bias | Primary Use |